 2. Does the United States Still Need to Have the Ability to Use EITs in the Interrogation of HVDs?

-Since the declassification of opinions of the Justice Department’s Office of Legal Counsel (OLC) by the Obama Administration, EITs employed by the CIA and other U.S. Government entities has been made public.
+Since the declassification of opinions of the Justice Department’s Office of Legal Counsel (OLC) by the Obama Administration, EITs employed by the CIA and other U.S. Government entities have been made public.
 This public disclosure essentially assures that terrorist organizations are aware of, and training their members to respond to, the techniques permitted by and used by the United States.
 Since the classified information about EITs was released to the public, terrorist groups can now train and prepare to resist such techniques in the same way that they previously trained adherents to resist SITs.
 Therefore, one could argue that EITs would be either useless or less effective today.
-That is, terrorist will be better prepared to resists such tactics and therefore we must forgo using EITs.
+That is, terrorists will be better prepared to resists such tactics and therefore we must forgo using EITs.
 Conversely, one may argue that intelligence gathering should involve the use of techniques even more “enhanced” in interrogating HVDs.
 That is, different techniques from those previously employed and now published.
 Either way, the release of the classified information requires a change of tactics.
 However, this modification in interrogation techniques may only require a more exacting use of EITs.
 A very narrow use of EITs that is both limited and targeted in scope could still be an effective tool in intelligence gathering from uncooperative HVDs.

 A Limited List of Enhanced Interrogation Techniques

 Before suggesting there exists a place or scenario in contemporary interrogation techniques for EITs, it essential that one distinguish between EITs and the sadistic behaviors engaged in by only a handful of military personal at Abu Ghraib prison.
 The incident at Abu Ghraib prison does not reflect or portray the authorized use of EITs on a few hardened terrorists, nor does it reflect legitimate intelligence gathering at any level.
-Thus, the reader must take care not conflate the illegal and rogue acts committed at Abu Ghraib with the authorized use of EITs by professionally-trained CIA interrogators.
+Thus, the reader must take care not to conflate the illegal and rogue acts committed at Abu Ghraib with the authorized use of EITs by professionally-trained CIA interrogators.

 Although most of the authorized EITs listed are not likely to elicit significant outcry, both waterboarding and confining detainees in tight places, such as coffins, may shock the conscience of the average layman, which may cause one to hesitate before suggesting they remain on an approved list.
 Yet, used properly, both can be an effective tool in gathering intelligence from HVDs.
 Thus, neither should be removed outright from an approved list.
 However, the application of such techniques should be limited and used only in the most extreme circumstances.
 Although such circumstances would need to be clearly defined, one can imagine the proverbial “ticking time-bomb” scenario as a situation in which the application of EITs may be justified.
-Further limitations, such as shortening the length of time in which HVDs were subjected to EITs or lengthening the time between employment of EITs, could create additional guideposts for the continued use of EITs.
+Further limitations, such as shortening the length of time in which HVDs were subjected to EITs or lengthening the time between the employment of EITs, could create additional guideposts for the continued use of EITs.
 Although neither suggestion is meant as the “end-all-be-all” for narrowing the application of EITs, they are suggestions meant to create a dialogue on what, if any, ways EITs may be used in future interrogations of HVDs.